ShaunKarran/corroded_earth/notes.md

 I could also have a state for while the bullet is in flight?
 Maybe both.

+I think I need to be more "event based".
+Not sure exactly what that looks like, but it doesn't make much sense to be handling of some input inside systems.
+For aiming the tank gun, it does make sense.
+But not for firing.
+Can I do stuff like create the bullet in the event?
+I'm pretty sure all the resources are available in both events and systems.

 # Plan for handling Tanks.

 - Have a Tank component.